Bryson69/Product-Card/README.md

 Beautiful product card using html and css, contains an image, title, price.

-## CLick on the live site to see its effects [Product card](https://bryson69.github.io/Product-Card/)
+## Click on the live site to see its effects [Product card](https://bryson69.github.io/Product-Card/)

 # Support and Contacts